trothr/blog/sir.santa/2018/09/etc-var-opt.md

 * per-user configuration
 * system data (e.g., logs, databases, varying content)
 * user data, where distinct from system data

+Throughout the industry are examples of packages, even whole systems, which fail to distinguish these classes.
+Eventualy someone gets bitten.

 ## Why /bin?